Blog

 Participle II is used for various grammatical forms.

-- Participle II in the sentence
+- Participle II in a sentence

 Participle II is not conjugated and always comes at the end of the sentence, regardless of whether it is a statement or a question.

-Statement: Tobias has the book read.
+Statement: Tobias has read the book read the book.